-1 Title Keeping Active in School Extended

-2 Country Italy (Source country US)

-3 Promoter - National projects

-- School activities

-4 Context of implementa tion x large city x small city x village

-5 Goals of the To decrease drop-out rates

-original To decrease school failure To improve students' attitude about school, family and self

-activity

-6 Description Content

-We realized daily games in different classes from primary to middle school students.

-Main Steps

-At the beginning of each session, students are encouraged to discuss the literature they were reading or listening to at the time and how the readings related to their world.
+1 Title Keeping Active in School Extended 2 Country Italy (Source country US) 3 Promoter - National projects - School activities 4 Context of implementa tion x large city x small city x village 5 Goals of the original activity To decrease drop-out rates To decrease school failure To improve students' attitude about school, family and self 6 Description Content We realized daily games in different classes from primary to middle school students.
+Main Steps At the beginning of each session, students are encouraged to discuss the literature they were reading or listening to at the time and how the readings related to their world.
 Next, the art therapy intervention is introduced, and the students are encouraged to use the materials available to express themselves.
 When students complete the art experience, the entire class is encouraged to discuss the art experience.
 The art is shared either in small groups prior to or within a full class discussion.
 At the end of the class period, students are encouraged to write in their journals about their art.
 In subsequent class periods, the teacher encourages additional discussion and entries in the journals regarding the art experience and the readings.

-Activity one: Autobiography chapter: A tribute

-Art intervention: family collage
+Activity one: Autobiography chapter: A tribute Art intervention: family collage

 Material: The human comedy Task: participants are asked to identify "Something you treasure about yourself" Autobiography chapter: Pride Art intervention: box-self Material: The Miracle worker (literature) Task: participants are asked to develop the Box-self The aim: identify personal strengths and recognize the origins; distinguish between parts of the self that are readily available to others and parts which are not Theories integration of experiences, self/others awareness based 7 a.
 Target groups: 9 th grade Implementa b.
 Duration: 60 minutes tion choices c.d.
 Teaching methodology: Methodology of teaching acting skills e.
-Type of assessment and tools used to identify the benefits: not reported 8 Artistic means A. analysis of famous artistic expressions B. artmaking activity □ Painting A □ B □ □ Theatre play A □ B □ □ Music A □ B □ □ Sculpture A □ B □ X Creative Writing (storytelling, poetry, etc.) A x B x X Arts and crafts (pottering, needlework, sewing, etc.) x Other, please, specify: Literature A x B x 9 Materials paper, markers, scissors, glue, materials such as cloth, magazines, and boxes 10 Who runs □a person/parents x an organization/institution the activity x a school an informal group □an NGO x Other: Two art therapists 11 Benefits Development of self and others awareness and results Creative engagement A sense of community and sharing, building teamwork skills Sense of significance and satisfaction from personal achievements Developing the imagination and cultivating a love of language and speech 12 Challenge to inclusion addressed Giftedness challenge.
+Type of assessment and tools used to identify the benefits: not reported A. analysis of famous artistic expressions 8 Artistic means B. artmaking activity means □ Painting A □ B □ □ Theatre play A □ B □ □ Music A □ B □ □ Sculpture A □ B □ X Creative Writing (storytelling, poetry, etc.) A x B x X Arts and crafts (pottering, needlework, sewing, etc.) x Other, please, specify: Literature A x B x 9 Materials paper, markers, scissors, glue, materials such as cloth, magazines, and boxes 10 Who runs □a person/parents x an organization/institution the activity x a school □an NGO x Other: Two art therapists 11 Benefits Development of self and others awareness and results Creative engagement A sense of community and sharing, building teamwork skills Sense of significance and satisfaction from personal achievements Developing the imagination and cultivating a love of language and speech 12 Challenge to inclusion addressed Giftedness challenge.
 13 How did it address that challenge?
 Identify meaningful and valuable aspects of self; recognize hidden aspects.

-14 21 st skills addressed Self-awareness: Includes recognition of self, our character, our strengths and weaknesses, desires and dislikes.
-Creating self-awareness can help adolescents recognize when they are under stress or feel pressured.
-Self-awareness is often a prerequisite to effective communication and interpersonal relations, as well as for developing empathy with others.
-15 UDL multiple means of representing the concepts: reading and listening as Guiding principle multiple ways to express the solution they propose (collage, the box-self) , , multiple ways to engage your students: use of several different tools 16 Website/E- mail /Other contact info: https://www.tandfonline.com/doi/pdf/10.1080/07421656.1997.10759251?nee dAccess=true What do you see in your collage/ in your drawing?
-EXPERTS INPUT How did you already know?
-What do you realize while reading them?
-Questions for How many different collages do you see?
-Reflection What did you learn?
+14 21 st skills addressed 15 UDL as Guiding principle multiple means of representing the concepts: reading and listening multiple ways to express the solution they propose (collage, the box-self) multiple ways to engage your students: use of several different tools 16 EXPERTS INPUT What do you see in your collage/ in your drawing?
+How did you already know?
+What do you realize while reading them? stions for ection How many different collages do you see?
+What did you learn?